IgniteUI/indigo-design-docfx/en/components/tree.md

 ## Tree Node State

 The Tree Node comes with two primary states - Idle and Disabled.
 You can also choose from a variety of interaction states.
 In Figma this can be achieved by switching on/off a single or a combination of the following properties - Active, Hover, Focused, from the properties panel, while in Sketch it's achieved with `Symbol Overrides`.
-In Figma, you can also choose the state of the Chekcbox from the properties panel using the Selected and Indeterminate boolean properties.
+In Figma, you can also choose the state of the Checkbox from the properties panel using the Selected and Indeterminate boolean properties.

 <img class="responsive-img" src="../images/tree-node_basic.png" srcset="../images/tree-node_basic@2x.png 2x" />
 <img class="responsive-img" src="../images/tree-node_disabled.png" srcset="../images/tree-node_disabled@2x.png 2x" />